 Read this comprehensive guide to truly understand the benefits and considerations of the modern-day luggage universe.
 Your luggage is only as smart as you are.

 Traveling often will inspire you to travel light.
-Which means one of my biggest challenges is finding the ideal bag that makes travel efficient and stress-free.
-Overgrown suitcases and obese backpacks aren’t my styles (they aren’t economic either).
+This means one of the biggest challenges is finding the ideal bag that makes travel efficient and stress-free.
+Overgrown suitcases, luggage sets and obese backpacks aren’t the style for light travelers (they aren’t economic either).

 Nowadays, airlines charge you for everything from carry-ons to oxygen.
 When airlines weigh your bags, a significant portion of the total weight ends up coming from the bag itself.
 Plus, unless you’re looking forward to spending more time with your chiropractor, lugging around a colossal bag won’t do your health any favors.
 If you manage to make it to the plane, you can’t put larger (or even medium-sized bags nowadays) in bins or under seats.